jethronap/cctv-detection-UNDO/README.md

 This account is for local use only and does not require any external registration.

+### Disclaimer
+Some images used in this project come from the following dataset

 ## Testing
 In order to run the tests first: